mitsuba-renderer/drjit/docs/unused/color.rst

-.. cpp:namespace:: enoki
+.. cpp:namespace:: drjit

 Color space transformations
 ===========================

-Enoki provides a set of helper functions for color space transformations.
+Dr.Jit provides a set of helper functions for color space transformations.
 For now, only sRGB and inverse sRGB gamma correction are available.
 To use them, include the following header file:

 .. code-block:: cpp

-    #include <enoki/color.h>
+    #include <drjit/color.h>

 Functions